 Turtle Shell Seek & Match

 Our toddler daughter loves when I hide anything!
-So of course the first thing I did was hide these fun turtles in a bin of water beads.
+So of course the first thing I did was hide these fun Smart Splash Shape Shell Turtles in a bin of water beads.
 Their matching shells, I put in a tray of shaving cream.
 The object of the game: dig for a turtle in the water bin, find the matching shell in the cream, give them a bath, put them together and dry them off.
 From visual matching, sensory motor, shape recognition to fine motor skills, there are so many vital developmental components embedded into this one fun game.

 Crab Letter Link